TorkamaniLab/imputation_accuracy_calculator/README.md

 # A tool for calculating imputation accuracy by comparing imputation results to WGS data.

+Documentation and scripts provided for calculating imputation accuracy.
+Tested using Minimac4 and Imputation Autoencoder (vcf format imputed files).

 ## Command line arguments are:

 - ref_file: reference panel used for imputation